- TypeScript Tutorial

 1. Exporting from a Module

-You can export variables, functions, classes, or interfaces by adding the export
+You can export variables, functions, classes, or interfaces by prefixing them with the export keyword.
+This tells TypeScript, "This specific piece of code is public."

 Example: Exporting Variables and Functions